norbert-acedanski/supernatural-guide/README.md

 - According to Naomi in S13E19 at that time there are 10 or 11 Angels left existing
 - Rowena and Archangel Gabriel flirt and have sex in S13E21
 - Sam is killed by a Vampire in S13E21, but brought back by Lucyfer
+- There is an evil version of Castiel, that looks like Hitler in Apocalypse world present in S13E22 and is killed by Castiel from the main timeline
+- Lucyfer shed a tear in S13E22

 # TODO:
 - finish all seasons and episodes.